e-hat/e-hat.github.io/_drafts/plume-compiler-ch0.md

 lexing allows Plume code to have arbitrary amounts of whitespace, much like C++ or Java.
 These tokens are pretty much the words of the programming language.

+Here's a (hopefully) illuminating example of how a line of Plume gets "lexed":

 ```python
 Int n := 5
 ```